nmeum/depp/README.md

 	$ go install github.com/nmeum/depp/...@latest

-To ease packaging, a `GNUmakfile` is also provided which is automatically installs the binary and the available documentation files to the appropriate locations.
+To ease packaging, a `GNUmakfile` is also provided which automatically installs the binary and the available documentation files to the appropriate locations.

 In either case, two binaries will be installed: `depp` for generating HTML files on a per-repository basis and `depp-index` which can